IrinaSTA/CV/README.md

 ## Soft Skills

-**"Get things done" mentality** - resourceful and persistent, I accomplish objectives on my own initiative and with little guidance.
+**"Get things done" mentality** - pragmatic, resourceful and persistent, I accomplish objectives on my own initiative and with little guidance.
 In my last job and having no experience in software development, I took on product management in a bootstrapped start up of four.

 **Clear communication** - I value organisation, simplicity and clarity and win colleagues over with humour, good will and a focus on business objectives at hand.
 I’ve built excellent working relationships in every role I’ve had.